Lulworth Cove makes for a superb day out for all ages.

 A beautiful secluded cove whose existence is owed to the collision of continents and the birth of the Alps, on offer is tremendous walking, a fabulous visitor centre, organised outdoor activities and more.

-For the adventurous, Lulworth Outdoors, based at the Visitor Centre, offer coasteering, mountain biking and other outdoor pursuits.
+For the adventurous, Lulworth Outdoors, based at the Visitor Centre, offers coasteering, mountain biking and other outdoor pursuits.